These pages have been compiled to guide students and teachers through each round of the competition, in particular the analysis round.

 Euro area, Eurosystem, European Central Bank and European System of Central Banks

-Since 1 January 1999 the European Central Bank (ECB) has been responsible for conducting monetary policy for the euro area - the world’s largest economy after the United States.
+Since 1 January 1999 the European Central Bank (ECB) has been responsible for conducting monetary policy for the euro area – one of the biggest economic areas in the world.

 The euro area came into being when responsibility for monetary policy was transferred from the national central banks (NCBs) of 11 EU Member States to the ECB in January 1999.
 Greece joined in 2001, Slovenia in 2007, Cyprus and Malta in 2008, Slovakia in 2009, Estonia in 2011, Latvia in 2014 and Lithuania in 2015.